OzanYasin/git-and-github-bootcamp/README.md

 Git is a **key-value data store.** We can insert any kind of content into a Git repository, and Git will hand us back a unique key we can later use to retrieve that content.

 These keys that we get back are SHA-1 checksums.

+## Hashing

+The `git hash-object <file>` command takes some data, stores in in our .git/objects directory and gives us back the unique SHA-1 hash that refers to that data object.

+In the simplest form, Git simply takes some content and returns the unique key that WOULD be used to store our object.
+But it does not actually store anything

+The `--stdin` option tells git hash-object to use the content from stdin rather than a file.
+In our example, it will hash the word 'hello'

+`echo 'hello' | git hash-object --stdin`

+The echo command simply repeats whatever we tell it to repeat to the terminal.
+We pipe the output of echo to `git hash-object`.

+Rather than simply outputting the key that git would store our object under, we can use the **-w** option to tell git to actually write the object to the database.

+`echo 'hello' | git hash-object --stdin -w`

+After running this command, check out the contents of **.git/objects**